Find the privatizers and profiteers at OutsourcingAmericaExposed.org.

 According to "Subsidy Tracker," a project of Good Jobs First, CH2M Hill and its subsidiaries have received nearly $14.5 million in tax credits/rebates, cost reimbursement, grants, and low cost loans from the government in the states of Alabama, Colorado, Texas, Washington, and Wisconsin (based on reports from 2004 through 2012).

 "Risk Factors" in SEC Filings

 In its SEC filings, CH2M Hill cites several aspects related to government funding and regulation of the international construction services sector as “risk factors” that may affect its business and future prospects.
 These risk factors often show the incentives the company has to influence public policy and the direction its advocacy would take.
 Among these are changes in the U.S. government's spending priorities and environmental regulations.

-CH2M Hill notes that approximately 28 percent of its total revenues are from contracts with the U.S. federal government, so its ability to earn revenues on existing and future projects depends on the "availability of funding from U.S. federal government agencies."
+In 2013, CH2M Hill noted that approximately 18 percent of its total revenues are from contracts with the U.S. federal government, down from 28 percent in the previous year, and that its ability to earn revenues on existing and future projects depends on the "availability of funding from U.S. federal government agencies."

 The company also states that environmental regulations and related compliance investigations could adversely affect its revenues:

 - "Our business involves significant risks including the assessment, analysis, remediation, handling, management and disposal of hazardous substances.
 As a result, we are subject to a variety of environmental laws and regulations governing, among other things, discharges of pollutants and hazardous substances into the air and water and the handling and disposal of hazardous waste including nuclear materials and related record keeping requirements.
 These laws and regulations and related investigations into our compliance, as it pertains to facility operations and remediation of hazardous substances, can cause project delays and, substantial management time commitment and may significantly add to our costs."